 - Publishers will receive a 70 percent revenue share and get paid on a 65-day cycle, like Mediavine.
 With a minimum threshold of $100, you can choose from payment methods such as PayPal, wire transfer, etc.

 Mediavine is an influential ad network, and I assume Journey will continue to improve as it becomes the best CPM ad network for small publishers.
+They’re good.
 However, you won’t get full control like AdSense and Ezoic.

 4. Media.Net

-Media.net is a decent ad network for small or large publishers.
-Its eye-catching contextual ad design inspires people to click on the ads.
+Finest for premium content publishers with English-speaking audiences.
+Its catchy contextual ad design inspires people to click on the ads…

-Media.net monetizes websites with header bidding and one-tag monetization.
+Not only that, Media.net monetizes websites with header bidding and one-tag monetization.
 Provides high-quality display ads with broad buyer channels.

-Requirement:
+Publishers Requirement:

-Ensure you have a suitable website with helpful content before applying to Media.net.
-Publishers need quality traffic over 5K monthly visits from the US, Canada, the UK, AUS, NZ, and other English-speaking regions.
-The approval process is strict if publishers only get traffic from low-income countries.
+Publishers need quality traffic over 10K monthly visits from the US, Canada, the UK, AUS, NZ, and other English-speaking regions.

-Media.net doesn’t list traffic requirements to apply but requires a quality site.
-It’s also an invite-only ad network; you must go through an approval process.
+- Media.net doesn’t list traffic conditions to apply but requires a quality site.

-- For quality traffic sources, Media.net offers high rates for ad views and hits.
+For quality traffic sources, Media.net offers high rates for ad views and hits.
 Their specialty is attracting advertisers of expensive products.

+Media.net doesn’t like crap content or low-quality traffic sources.
 Many publishers, big and small, use Media.net as an ad network for their websites.
 I like their ad designs because they look different from others.

-Media.net doesn’t like crap content or low-quality traffic sources.
 You can achieve a better result with Media.net than with AdSense if you publish quality content.
 It is one of the most effective ad networks for monetizing blogs.

 5. Monumetric